Goedemorgen! (Good morning!)

 The building's history is similar to Florence's City Hall, which was a government building before becoming a palace. *To see our trip to Florence, please click this link:

 When Napoleon conquered the Netherlands, he gave Amsterdam's City Hall to his brother, Louis, to use as the King of Holland.
 (Louis lowered the infant mortality rate, and he instituted the first nationwide language, Royal Library, and Academy of Science.
 While his estranged wife ran back to Versailles, he took the government on a tour of the land, to meet the populous and cultivate things.
 He moved the Rijksmuseum to Amsterdam, filled sandbags during the 1809 flood, and attended rescue efforts at the Leiden explosion).
 After defeating the French, the Dutch established their own monarchy, which uses the palace.
 (As soon as the exiled Prince of Orange returned to Dutch soil, he went to the Paleis op de Dam to be proclaimed as the princely Sovereign.
 Two years later, he was inaugurated as the first King of the Netherlands).
-It remains at the King's disposal when he and the Royal Family are in-town, but their main palace is in The Hague.
+It remains at the King's disposal when he and the Netherlandish Royal Family are in-town, but their main palace is in The Hague.
 This is the King's coat of arms, which is the coat of arms of the nation.

 The ground floor of the royal palace—with the grandest chambers—is viewable for €10 tours.
+We will do that during another visit.

 Dam Square is usually tidy.
 It is the site of events and ceremonies like Christmas and Remembrance Day (where the entire city remains still for 2 minutes).
 When a monarch abdicates for retirement, that ceremony and the inauguration of their heir occurs there.

 It is the sixth year of his reign, and His Majesty, King Willem-Alexander, is beloved for his approachability, resourcefulness, and focus on technology.
+Every year, his birthday is celebrated as a national holiday named King's Day, and festivals occur in hundreds of communities.

 We savored the beauty of the Netherlands' constitutional capital: equal parts of serenity and good energy.